 Financial Support for Higher Education

-Please note: The information below regarding Student Loans is for full-time and part-time courses in Higher Education only and applies to HE students taking up a place at College in academic year 2019/20.
+Please note: The information below regarding Student Loans is for full- and part-time courses in Higher Education only and applies to HE students taking up a place at College in academic year 2020/21.

 For Level 3 Courses studied at The City of Liverpool College, see Advanced Learning Loans

-There is lots of financial help available to support you whilst studying on a higher education programme, including loans, which have to be paid back, and bursaries that don’t.
-Some of the student finance you can get depends on your household income – that is, the income of your parents or your husband, wife or partner.
+There is lots of financial help available to support you whilst studying on a higher education programme including loans, which have to be paid back, and bursaries that don’t.
+Certain student finance available depends on your household income – that is, the income of your parents or your husband, wife or partner.

 Tuition Fee Loan